MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-rollout-timelime.md

 ## What is the Timeline

-The following figure illustrates the key milestones and dates in the rollout of the latest major update.
+The following figure illustrates the key milestones and dates in the rollout of the next major update.

 ![Update Rollout Timeline](../developer/media/update-rollout-timeline.png)